AliPourmand/1D_binary_star_properties/README.md

 # 1D_binary_star_properties

 The main purpose of this repository is to provide numerical tables describing binary properties.
 The description of the method with which the tables were obtained can be found in the accompanying paper ``Properties of binary systems in a one-dimensional approximation".
-IF you use the tables in your research, we ask you to cite the paper.
+If you use the tables in your research, we ask you to cite the paper.

 The provided sample code demonstrates how to obtaine the 1D effective acceleration a star in a binary system feels (which is a function of the distance to the center of the star).